-The Fourier component of Hadamard's elementary function $G$ consists of contribution $G_1$ of the up mode and $G_2$ of the in mode. $G_1$ represents illumination of the black hole by both the thermally populated UP mode with the Hawking temperature $\kappa_{+}/2\pi$ and vacuum fluctuation from inside of the photon sphere.
-On the other hand, $G_2$ contains contributation of the IN mode and represents scattering of the incoming thermal radiation with temperature $\kappa_c/2\pi$ from the cosmological horizon and the vacuum fluctuation by the black hole.
-These radiations illuminates the black hole from outside of the photon sphere.
-Concerning the superradiant phenomena, $G_1$ includes no superradiant modes because it only contains $\omega_{+}>0$ modes, wheres $G_2$ includes superradiant modes $\omega_{+}<0<\omega_c$ and has a chance of superradiant scattering effect.
+The Fourier component of Hadamard's elementary function $G$ consists of the contribution $G_1$ of the UP mode and $G_2$ of the IN mode. $G_1$ represents the illumination of the black hole by both the thermally populated UP mode with the Hawking temperature $\kappa_{+}/(2\pi)$ and vacuum fluctuation from the inside of the photon sphere.
+On the other hand, $G_2$ is the contribution of the IN mode and represents scattering of the incoming thermal radiation with temperature $\kappa_c/(2\pi)$ from the cosmological horizon and the vacuum fluctuation by the black hole.
+These types of radiations illuminates the black hole from the outside of the photon sphere.
+Concerning the superradiant phenomena, $G_1$ includes no superradiant modes, because it only contains $\omega_{+}>0$ modes, whereas $G_2$ includes superradiant modes $\omega_{+}<0<\omega_c$ and can potentially show the superradiant scattering effect.

-In $G_2$, the phase factor coming from the reflection coefficient $\mathcal{R}_{\omega\ell m}e^{i\del}$ provides the interference term between the incoming wave and the reflected wave.
-As behavior of the interference term depends on $r_*$, and for the purpose of qualitative understanding of images of the black hole, it is convenient to evaluate $G_2$ by replacing $|1+\mathcal{R}_{\omega\ell m}e^{i\del}|^2$ to $1+|\mathcal{R}_{\omega\ell m}|^2$ which corresponds to dropping the interference term between the incoming waves and the reflected waves.
+In $G_2$, the phase factor originating from the reflection coefficient $\mathcal{R}_{\omega\ell m}e^{i\del}$ provides the interference term between incoming and reflected waves.
+As the behavior of the interference term depends on $r_*$, and for the purpose of qualitative understanding of images of the black hole, it is convenient to evaluate $G_2$ by replacing $|1+\mathcal{R}_{\omega\ell m}e^{i\del}|^2$ with $1+|\mathcal{R}_{\omega\ell m}|^2$, which corresponds to the dropping of the interference term between the incoming and the reflected waves \anno{by hand}.
 For this purpose, we introduce the correlation function without the interference term as